 Google does admit a percentage of business listings on Google Maps are not legit, and provides a few different tools you can use to report problems or recommend Google fix them.

 The Google Maps system ebbs and flows with how badly the fraudulent listings fill the map.
-So if you’re wanting to join the army to help fight spam, we have a guide which will give you the resources and guidance to report fake listings on your own.
+As well, differing industries seem to be more inclined to large scale maps cheating than others.
+So if you’re wanting to join the army to help fight spam, we would love to have you on board.
+Here you’ll find a series of articles, tools, links and more, giving you the resources and guidance to report fake listings on your own.

 By reporting fake listings to Google, you’ll be helping your business, your friend’s business, or other customers get accurate information about real businesses in their local area.

 These images show a variety of fake / spammy Google My Business listings.